Ananda (album)

-Four singles were released from the album.
-"Ni Una Sola Palabra" was released as the lead single and peaked inside top ten in several countries and was certified triple platinum in Spain.
-"Nada Puede Cambiarme" and "Ayúdame" met chart success, while the final single, "Que Me Voy A Quedar" underperformed on the charts.
-On March 20, 2007 Ananada was reissued as a deluxe edition "by public demand for having more material of the artist".
+Four singles were released from the album: "Ni Una Sola Palabra" was released as the lead single, which peaked inside top ten in several countries, and was certified triple platinum in Spain; the consecutive singles, "Nada Puede Cambiarme" and "Ayúdame", met Latin American chart success, while the final single, "Que Me Voy A Quedar" underperformed on the charts.
+On March 20, 2007 Ananda was reissued as a deluxe edition "by public demand for having more material of the artist".
 The same day, "Me Siento Mucho Más Fuerte Sin Tu Amor" was released as the only album's digital single.
 To further promote the album, Rubio embarked on the Amor, Luz y Sonido Tour in February 2007, where she travelled around Europe, North America and South America.

 Background and development

-After the critical and commercial success of her album Pau-Latina (2004), Rubio embarked on an extensive concert tour in support of her record.
-The Pau-Latina Tour finalized in June 2005, and she announced she would take a break from her career.
-However, throughout that year, different media reported that she was still working on new music, including an album in English and another in Spanish.
+After critical and commercial success of her album Pau-Latina (2004), Rubio embarked on an extensive concert tour in support of her record.
+The Pau-Latina Tour finalized in June 2005, while she announced she would take a break from her career.
+However, throughout that year, different media reported she was still working on new music, including an album in English, and another in Spanish.

-In mid-2005, she participated in Coti's live album, Esta Mañana Y Otros Cuentos, performed the song "Otra Vez" in duet with Coti, and the smash-hit "Nada Fue Un Error", with the himself Argentine singer-songwriter, and her compatriot Julieta Venegas.
+In mid-2005, she participated in Coti's live album, Esta Mañana Y Otros Cuentos, performed the song "Otra Vez" in duet with him, and the smash-hit "Nada Fue Un Error", with the Argentine singer-songwriter, and her compatriot Julieta Venegas.
 During it time, Rubio began a relationship with Spanish socialite Nicolás "Colate" Vallejo-Nájera.
-Wanting to distract herself from the media frenzy surrounding this news, she concentrated on the development of her eighth studio album recording new music for the first time in her house.
-In her residence in Miami, Rubio met with different songwriters about possible collaborations.
-While secretly working with different music producers and songwriters, she catered for her role as a supermodel at New York Fashion Week and the Gaudi catwalk in Spain.
+Wanting to distract herself from the media frenzy surrounding this news, she concentrated on the development of her eighth studio album, recording new music for the first time in her house.
+In her residence in Di Lido Island, Miami Beach, in Florida, Rubio met with different songwriters and music producers to make possible collaborations.
+While secretly working with different musicians and artists, she catered for her role as a supermodel at New York Fashion Week, and the Gaudi catwalk in Spain.

-In March 2006, Rubio's official website announced the pre-production of his eighth studio album.
-At that time she had already visualized the concept of the album.
+In March 2006, Rubio's official website announced the pre-production of her eighth studio album.
+At that time, she had already visualized the concept of the album.
 In June, she did the photo shoot for the album cover.
-According to Los 40, Rubio "intervened in the creation of the album, intervening in the exchange of ideas between authors and producers."
+According to Los 40, Rubio got involved in the creation of the album, "intervening in the exchange of ideas between authors and producers."
 The radio network's website announced that the name of the album would be Ananda, three days after the release of "Ni Una Sola Palabra", which had already been confirmed as the album's first single.
 It also confirmed the release date.